 Data Privacy Fields

-The Data Privacy module contains a number of stock fields which come out-of-the-box with Sugar.
+The Data Privacy module contains a number of stock fields that come out-of-the-box with Sugar.
+For information on using and editing various field types, refer to the User Interface documentation.
 The definitions below are suggested meanings for the fields, but the fields can be leveraged differently to best meet your organization's needs.
 Administrators or users with developer-level role access have the ability to alter, add, or remove fields via Admin > Studio.
 For more information on configuring fields, please refer to the Studio documentation in the Administration Guide.

 |Assigned To||The Sugar user assigned to the data privacy record|

 |Business Purposes Consented for||Available when Type is set to "Consent to Process" or "Withdraw Consent, the various business purposes the individual is being asked to consent to or for which the individual is withdrawing consent.
 For more information about tracking consent, refer to the Data Privacy Guide.|